-The various tests going to be operated on devices includes Durability Test, Visual Inspection, X-Ray Test, Disassembling Test and OCT Test, Charge and Discharge Test, TVOC Test and Accelerated Usage Test.
+The various tests going to be operated on devices include Durability Test, Visual Inspection, X-Ray Test, Disassembling Test, OCT Test, Charge and Discharge Test, TVOC Test, and Accelerated Usage Test.

 This measure will take focus on the safety related to the product’s design, materials used, hardware capabilities, and improved software algorithm for safer battery charging temperature.